LASER-UMASS/CS320/collegeregistrationsystem-python/README.md

 It contains 15 test cases.
 You are responsible for implementing the 6 test cases marked with:
     `#TODO`

-Here's how to run all of the test cases in the test suite:
+## Run all of the test cases in your test suite

     `pytest --verbose tests/test_collegeregistrationsystem.py` on MacOS/Linux